I like to serve the salmon still on the cedar plank so that everyone can take chunks of the salmon and pick at it for a more rustic style dinner.

 While I prefer making this recipe family-style with a large half of salmon, it can also be made individually.
 Cut the half of salmon into individual filets and add to either 1 large cedar plank or individual smaller cedar planks.
 As a general rule of thumb, grill or bake salmon for 4 to 6 minutes per 1/2″ thickness.

-• If you don’t use a cedar plank you can finish the salmon with a bit of smoked sea salt to recreate some of that smoky flavor.
+Cedar Plank: If you don’t have one, place the salmon on a foil-lined baking sheet and finish with a pinch of smoked sea salt to mimic that woodsy flavor.

 Other Recipes to Try